atchley-sha/dotfiles/README.md

 If new submodules are added, usually `git submodule update --init` will be required.
 Also sometimes `git pull --recurse-submodules`.

-### Powerline fonts
+### Nerd fonts

-Powerline fonts will need to be installed and used.
-Some pre-patched fonts are in `powerline-fonts/` in the root of this repository.
-They should easily be able to be installed by running the `install.sh` or `install.ps1` scripts.
+Nerd fonts will need to be installed and used.
+Some pre-patched fonts are in `nerd-fonts/` in the root of this repository.
+The `install.sh` or `install.ps1` script will install all of them (which is a lot!!), but they can also be installed individually.

 ### Links and junctions

+There is a `sh/add_nix_links.sh` script that should add most of these on \*nix systems.
+On Windows the links will need to be made manually.

 #### All platforms